annamcfallen/suvat/README.md

 ## Tutorial

-In this tutorial we will see how to use `SUVAT` to solve a kinematic problem of constant acceleration.
+In this tutorial we will see how to use `suvat` to solve a kinematic problem of constant acceleration.
 For some more information on what SUVAT is used for and the derivation of their formulas we recommend: <https://studywell.com/kinematics/suvat-equations/#:~:text=The%20SUVAT%20Equations%20describe%20motion,U%202%20%2B%202%20A%20S>.

 Consider the following problem: